-We produce and supply the pollen forecasts for the UK in conjunction with the Met Office.
+We supply and produce the pollen forecast for the UK in conjunction with the Met Office.

-Further information on this service can be obtained from Beverley Adams-Groom on 01905 855411.
+For more information about this service please contact Dr Beverley Adams-Groom on 01905 855411.

 Daily pollen forecasts are issued from the middle of March to the end of August.